 Situation 2: Standby Light Is Off

 When the standby light is off, it could mean two things.
 Either your Samsung TV doesn’t have power, or it’s already turned on.
-As you know, when you’re watching something on your Samsung TV, the standby light turns off.
-Therefore, it could mean that your TV is on, but the screen is black, and you can’t see anything.
+The standby light turns off when you’re watching something on your Samsung TV.
+Therefore, it could mean your TV is on, but the screen is black, and you can’t see anything.

-To see whether your TV is on, you can press any button on your TV, except for the Power button.
+To see whether your TV is on, you can press any TV button except for the Power button.
 If anything appears on the screen, it means the TV’s already on.
 However, there may be various reasons why it doesn’t function properly.
-To find out what you can do, go ahead and read the next section about the black screen.
+To find out what you can do, read the next section about the black screen.

 On the other hand, if your Samsung TV doesn’t react when you press any button, it may have some power issues.
-Unplug it from a power source and check whether the power source is working.
-You can try with any other device, like a lamp or your phone charger.
-If the power source is fine, you can plug your TV back in after 30 seconds.
+Unplug it from a power source, hold down the power button for a few seconds to drain any residual power, and check whether the power source is working.
+You can test the power outlet with another device, like a lamp or your phone charger.
+If the power source functions correctly, you can plug your TV back in after 30 seconds.

-Many people found this helpful, and that their Samsung TV started working as if nothing had happened.
+Many people found this process helpful.
+Their Samsung TV started working as if nothing had happened.
 However, if your TV doesn’t turn on or if it starts flashing, you should contact the Support Center.

 Your power source is working, and your TV is on, but nothing is showing on the screen.
 In this case, the external source could be the problem and not your TV.
 First, check your HDMI cable.
-Maybe it’s not connected correctly or it might be broken.
+Maybe it’s not connected correctly, or the connector broke, internally or externally.

-Users know that this is the most frustrating situation.
-However, there are a couple of things you can do.
+Users know that a flashing light is the most frustrating situation.
+Regardless, there are a couple of things you can do.
 First, try to unplug your TV.
-After 30 seconds, plug it back and try to turn it on without using the remote control.
+After 30 seconds, plug it back in and try to turn it on without using the remote control.

-If this doesn’t help, check your surge protectors if you’re using them.
-People tend to forget about them, and they can wear out with time.
+If this doesn’t help, check your surge protector—if you’re using one.
+People tend to forget that extra connection between the wall and the TV.
+Surge protectors can wear out with time.
 Maybe they’re not able to provide enough voltage for your TV anymore.
-The good thing is that they’re not very expensive and you can easily replace them.

-However, if that’s not an issue, you should contact Samsung Support Center.
-A flashing light indicates either a problem with the power or with some internal component of your TV.
+However, you should contact Samsung Support Center if that’s not an issue.
+A flashing light indicates a problem with your TV’s power or an internal component.
 Again, it’s too risky to try to fix it yourself, and it’d be better to leave it to a professional.

 Don’t Experiment Too Much

-You can find a lot of information on the Internet, and there are a lot of people who claim they’ve fixed their Samsung TVs.
-However, bear in mind that there are a lot of different Samsung TVs, and what worked for one type, won’t necessarily work for all of them.
+You can find plenty of repair information on the Internet, and many people claim they’ve fixed their Samsung TVs using such resources.
+However, remember that there are many different models, and what worked for one person won’t necessarily work for others.

-That’s why we always suggest that you contact the Support Center instead of trying out every possible solution.
-Of course, it’s ok to do your own troubleshooting and to try out some basic fixes.
+You should contact the Support Center instead of trying out every possible solution.
+Of course, it’s ok to troubleshoot the TV yourself by trying out some basic fixes.
 However, if the issue persists, it’s better to ask for professional help.

 When you reach out to the Support Center, they’ll be able to provide you with more accurate answers.

-We hope that you found this article useful and managed to fix your TV.
-As you can see, many issues aren’t related to your Samsung TV but to external devices and power sources.
-The most important thing is to stay calm.
+In closing, this article hopefully helped you with having no power on your Samsung TV.
+As you can see, many issues aren’t related to your TV.
+The focus becomes external devices and power sources.
+Regardless, the most important thing is to stay calm.
 Then, you’ll be able to solve any problem.